Warning! Burns may occur when the engine is hot.

 11. Start the engine and let it run at high speed for about 2 minutes.
 At the same time, constantly add coolant to the expansion tank.

-12. Close the cover of the expansion tank.
+12. Close the expansion tank cap.

 13. Leave the engine running until the fan turns on.